Every day a new advantage

 Closed hiking trails

-Closed hiking and biking trails
+Closed hiking and biking paths

 Interactive map

-Last update: 19/06/2025
+Last update: 24 March 2026

 Closed hiking trails